 The Economic Theory of Community Forestry

-In recent decades, the intensification of unpredictable events including the actual Covid-19 outbreak, Brexit, trade warfare; religion-inspired terrorism and civil wars, and climate change has resulted in serious loss of human lives and property, decrease in biodiversity and natural hazards with ...
+In recent decades, the intensification of unpredictable events including the Covid-19 outbreak, Brexit, trade warfare, religion-inspired terrorism and civil wars, and climate change has resulted in serious loss of human lives and property, a decrease in biodiversity and natural hazards (with ...

 By Aviel Verbruggen

 Pricing Carbon Emissions provides an economic critique on the utopian idea of a uniform carbon price for addressing rising carbon emissions, exposing the flaws in the economic propositions with a key focus on the EU’s Emissions Trading System (ETS).
 After an Executive Summary of the contents, the ...

 By Hisham M. Akhonbay